Lunarixus/pyrobud/README.md

 cause trouble down the road and errors when upgrading conflicting packages.
 **You have been warned.**

-### Stable

-You can obtain the latest stable version from PyPI:

-`python3 -m pip install pyrobud`

-If are able to install libffi and OpenSSL development headers, installing the fast variant is highly recommended:

-`python3 -m pip install pyrobud[fast]`

-The native dependencies can be installed on Ubuntu with the following command:

-`apt install libffi-dev libssl-dev`

-You will need to find the corresponding packages on your OS or distribution of choice in order for the fast variant to install successfully.

-Without the fast variant's `cryptg` encryption accelerator, the bot will be **extremely slow** when dealing with any files — even small ones.
-Download and upload speeds can be as slow as kilobytes per second without it.

-### Bleeding-edge
+### Installation (Linux/Windows)

 First, clone this Git repository locally:
 `git clone https://github.com/kdrag0n/pyrobud`

-After that, you can run `python3 -m pip install .` to install the bot along with the bare minimum dependencies.
-However, including the `fast` extras is highly recommended to improve performance: `python3 -m pip install .[fast]`
+For Linux users you can run `python3 -m pip install .` to install the bare minimum
+however, it is also recommended that you use `python3 -m pip install .[fast]` for
+the most optimum experience.

+For Windows users you can run `pip install -r requirements-windows.txt` to get all of
+the win32 dependencies required for this bot.

-Read the section above for more information on what `fast` does and why you should use it.
+Linux users should read the section above to learn about what `fast` does and why they

-Once it's installed, you can choose to invoke it using the `pyrobud` command, or run the bot in-place (which is described later in the Usage section).
-Running it in-place is recommended to allow for automatic updates via Git.
+should use it.

 #### Error: `Directory '.' is not installable.
 File 'setup.py' not found.`